Jamiegaskin/filesystem-monitor/README.md

 # filesystem-monitor
 Linux filesystem size monitor built for Ambari integration.
-Ambari service that monitors size of directories on a host machine in a cluster and sends the info to Ambari Metrics.
+Ambari service that monitors size of filesystems on a host machine in a cluster and sends the info to Ambari Metrics.

 Built and tested on Centos 6.4 and Ambari 2.2.1 with Python 2.6.6